gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 ---

-- You're seeing a sweet plant.
+- You see a sweet plant.
-- You're observing an adorable forest.
+- You saw an adorable forest.
 - Y'all are perceiving a soft vine.

 </details>